 8) Develop a social media strategy

 As a crisis unfolds, social media platforms provide an instant way to broadcast an apology, update, or acknowledgment.
-This part of the crisis management plan may play an important role in shaping the company’s response to a crisis.
+This part of the crisis management plan shapes the company’s response to a crisis.
 At the very least, people anticipate a response on social media.
-Keep in mind that because news spreads quickly on social media, an emergency can unfold much faster.
+Information spreads quickly on social media, and an emergency can unfold much faster.
 Since online conversation can shift rapidly, companies must not overlook social media while implementing a crisis management plan.

 9) Training

-The best way to ensure that everyone is prepared is to familiarize the company with various crisis management plans and implement practical training.
-This training will be invaluable if and when the crisis is resolved.
+The best way to ensure everyone is prepared is to familiarize the company with various crisis management plans and implement practical training.
+Training will be invaluable if and when the crisis is resolved.

 10) Regularly review plans

 Plans for crisis management can quickly become out of date.
-It is critical that the delegated crisis management team reviews and adapts the techniques as needed and retrains employees as required.
+It is critical that crisis management teams review and adapt the techniques as needed to remain business.

-It can take years to build a solid reputation, but it only takes one crisis to destroy it.
+It can take years to build a solid reputation, but it only takes one crisis to destroy years of work.
 The key to minimizing damage during a company crisis is practical planning.
-Any crisis can be handled effectively by following a well-thought-out plan, training employees, and monitoring key risk areas regularly.

 Conclusion

 Every brand, personal or corporate, may face a crisis.
-Being aware of potential crises and having a plan in place can make the difference between successfully managing a crisis and experiencing a full-fledged brand meltdown.
 There is a widespread belief that businesses cannot see a crisis coming until it is well underway.
-Likewise, people falsely assume that until the crisis has arrived, they cannot plan for it.
-In reality, with the right crisis management team and the right crisis management plan, a company can anticipate and plan its response to different types of crises.
-In fact, they must prepare for crises if they want to protect their brand reputation in the wake of a crisis.
-Crisis management planning is actually now necessary in our increasingly online world.
+With the right crisis management team and plan, a company can anticipate and plan its response to different crises.

 How Pressfarm can help brands overcome negative press

 Do you need help turning a negative situation around?
-Pressfarm is a PR agency that works with companies to create quality content that contributes to a positive brand image.
+Pressfarm is a PR agency that works with companies to create quality content for a positive brand image.
 The experts at Pressfarm are skilled at creating everything from email pitches to press releases and building relationships with journalists and media outlets.

 Pressfarm clients also get custom media lists from Pressfarm’s extensive PR database with over 1 million journalists.
 With these media contacts, companies can connect with respected media professionals and get valuable press coverage to restore their brand image.